Navigating State Taxes: Tips for Reducing Your Tax Burden Based on Where You Live

 California’s high-income tax rates make it essential to maximize deductions:

-- Use solar energy credits to reduce taxable income.
+- Utilize solar energy credits to reduce taxable income.

 - Claim deductions for vehicle registration fees.